F6 Corridor - Stage 1- Expansion Project

 The F6 is a missing link in the Cumberland Motorway Scheme between the M1 Princes Motorway at Waterfall and the Sydney Motorway Network.

 The M1 Princes Motorway is a key part of the national highway system, extending south from Waterfall to Yallah where it becomes the A1 Princes Highway and continues further south.
 It currently does not have an effective link to Sydney's broader motorway system from north to south.

-The F6 Corridor was identified as a priority project in the NSW Long Term Transport Master Plan, 2012 and the State Infrastructure Strategy Update, 2014.
+The F6 Corridor was also identified as a priority project in the NSW Long Term Transport Master Plan, 2012 and the State Infrastructure Strategy Update, 2014.